 - If an infection is suspected, fine needle aspiration should be performed for Gram stain and culture (including AFB and mycobacterial culture).

 - Elective surgical excision (Sistrunk procedure) to prevent infection: includes removal of the cyst, a portion of the hyoid bone, and excision of tissue comprising the path of descent from the foramen cecum

 - Treatment of any active infection with antibiotics before surgery

-Thyroglossal duct cysts will present in a child as a painless, firm, midline neck mass that moves with swallowing and tongue movement.
+Thyroglossal duct cysts manifest as a painless, firm, midline neck mass that moves with swallowing and tongue movement.

 - Definition: remnants of the embryological second branchial cleft or cervical sinus, which normally regresses before birth

-- Usually diagnosed in late childhood/adulthood after previously undiagnosed cyst becomes infected
+Clinical features: usually diagnosed in late childhood or in adulthood after a previously undiagnosed cyst becomes infected

-- Small draining opening may be present if fistula is present.
+- There may be a small draining opening if a fistula is present.